ccammack/cannon/README.md

 # Running

-Run `cannon --start` in one console to start the server and open the browser.
+Run `cannond start` in one console to start the server and open the browser.
 The server will check the configured dependencies and print warnings about any missing applications.
 Use the `--quiet` option when starting the server to suppress this output or configure the `*logfile:` to send it to a file.

 ```
-$ cannon --start
+$ cannond start
 Starting server: http://localhost:8888
 Error finding deps[0].apps[convert]: exec: "convert": executable file not found in $PATH
 https://imagemagick.org ($ sudo apt install imagemagick)